 In 2016 alone, the Paf Group contributed an incredible €20 million to good causes.

-The site and its contents are clearly geared towards the Nordic market – many of the slot machines being based around popular local themes – but the sportsbook also extends to the other side of the Atlantic, with US sports being very well represented with, literally, thousands of markets.
+The site and its contents are clearly geared towards the Nordic market – many of the slot machines being based around popular local themes – but the bookmaker also extends to the other side of the Atlantic, with US sports being very well represented with, literally, thousands of markets.
 It doesn’t, perhaps as you would expect of a site that is pointed towards the Scandinavian market, offer markets on horses or greyhounds.

-Interestingly, or perhaps tellingly, the home page lists all Paf’s wares and its sportsbook (‘betting’ in the English translated version) is listed in eighth place in the menu – almost, it feels, as an afterthought – which is a shame because it’s in fact very good, with no need for it to be tucked away.
+Interestingly, or perhaps tellingly, the home page lists all Paf’s wares and its bookmaker (‘betting’ in the English translated version) is listed in eighth place in the menu – almost, it feels, as an afterthought – which is a shame because it’s in fact very good, with no need for it to be tucked away.

 When you eventually find the Paf sportsbook there is much to love.
 It follows the traditional layout in that down the left side of the page is a listing of sports available and the number of different markets for each one.
 It’s not flashy but it’s functional and does the job – the way we like it.
 It presents its odds in decimal (EU), fractional (UK) or moneyline (US) formats.